Lia's egg salad recipe combines the ease of egg salad with the spicy kick of traditional deviled eggs.

 I can't tell you how much I love this simple side salad.
 Butter lettuce has a delicate, sweet crunch to it, and its crevices catch the nubbins in the vinaigrette perfectly.
 It's crazy simple, and it's the perfect accompaniment to Frittatas, Soft Scrambled Eggs, Simplest Roast Chicken, Crispy Curry Quinoa Cakes … you name it.

-Strawberry, arugula and avocado are a beautiful trio, creating sweet, spicy and creamy—all in one
+Strawberry Arugula Salad Strawberry, arugula and avocado are a beautiful trio, creating sweet, spicy and

 This unique Kale Caesar Salad–with spicy-crispy parmesan-almond “croutons”–is hearty enough to be a main course.